TungstenTransformation/KTScripts/Find left and right word alignments.md

 # Find left and right word alignments
 This script finds left and right aligned blocks of text and marks them as such.
 It seperates them into subfields, that can be viewed.
+The 'type' subfield shows whether the text is right or left aligned and the distance from the left side of the page in pixels.
 To use it, make a locator called **SL_Alignment** and create three subfields called type, left and right respectively.
 Then paste this code into the script window.
 ![image](https://user-images.githubusercontent.com/87315965/125295023-1a54eb00-e325-11eb-9f56-4aed3003c069.png)
 An example result would look like this: